We're supporting, championing, and advocating for Canada's next generation of Black lawyers

-The Black Law Students’ Association of Canada (BLSA Canada) is a national student-run non-profit organization founded in 1991.
-We are committed to supporting and enhancing academic and professional opportunities for black law students in both official languages.
+The Black Law Students’ Association of Canada (BLSA Canada) is a national, student-run non-profit organization founded in 1991.
+We are committed to supporting and enhancing academic and professional opportunities for hundreds of Black law students across the country, in both official languages.
 This commitment extends to black high school and undergraduate students and the community generally through our mentorship initiatives and our charitable initiative, BLSACares.

 BLSA Canada believes that mentorship is integral to the promotion of equality.
 We can all be mentors, helping those a step behind us, and we must all be mentees, learning from those ahead.